geoffgordon/2022-sp-10-606-607/syllabus-and-lecture-outline.md

 # Computational Foundations for ML

 UPDATE: For the first two weeks of the semester, classes will be remote via Zoom.
-To get the Zoom link, please log into Piazza or Canvas (see the [Technology](#technology) section below for links).{.question}
+To get the Zoom link, please log into Piazza or Canvas (see the [Technology](#technology) section below for links).
+CMU is returning to in-person lectures shortly; we'll discuss in class. {.question}

 ## Overview

 * Course numbers: 10-606 and 10-607
 * Time: MWF 3:05-4:25pm
-* Location: online for first two weeks, then GHC 5222 for mini 3, then CUC McKenna for mini 4
+* Location: online for first two weeks, then GHC 4101 for mini 3, then CUC McKenna for mini 4
 * Instructor: [Geoff Gordon](https://www.cs.cmu.edu/~ggordon/)
 * TAs: Aditya Paul, Xiaoyu Xu, Aishwarya Jadhav
 * Office hours: posted on Piazza